vanvalenlab/bebi205/bebi205/final-project.md

 The instructors will provide brief feedback by the end of the week on each proposal.

+## Final Presentation
+Each group will give a 5-10 minute presentation during week 10 (5/31, 6/2).
+Focus on highlighting how you are using deep learning to solve a problem.
-## Final Deliverable
+## Final Report
-You may choose between a presentation and a written report for the final deliverable for your project.
-Presentations will be scheduled during week 10 (5/31, 6/2), length TBD.
-The written report should be around 4 pages.
-In either form you should address the following topics:
+The written report should be around 4 pages and will be due at the end of finals period.
+You should address the following topics:

 * Introduction - Describe the problem you are working on and why it is important.
 * Data - Describe the data you are working with.
 What type of data is it and how was it generated?
 Did you perform any preprocessing on the data?